 This post may contain affiliate links, view our disclosure policy.

-Whether you’re looking for a quiet spot to relax or want to find a beach with plenty of activities and family-friendly amenities, we’ve got you covered.
+Whether you’re looking for a quiet spot to relax or want to find a beach with plenty of activities and family-friendly amenities, I’ve got you covered.

 It’s worth noting that the city of Cape Coral only has two beaches within the actual city limits.